 You will be able to access course videos during the seven weeks the course is open.
 Once it closes, the videos are no longer available.

 Course materials are sold online by Make Way for Books.
 The Foundations & Frameworks Basic Course Book (2020 update) and The Foundations & Frameworks Toolbox (2020-21 update) will be available early 2021.

 Will the online Basic Course be offered Summer 2021?

 We expect to know within the next few weeks.
 If so, we anticipate the online course would be June 28 – August 9.

-When enrollment opens, Architecture of Learning course details will be in the online 2021 Spring Graduate Workshop Booklet.
+When enrollment opens, Architecture of Learning course details will be in the online 2021 Summer Graduate Workshop Booklet.
 (To search the booklet for this course: on a Mac, hit cmd-F and enter Washburn; on a PC, hit ctrl-F and enter Washburn.)